Check out Nicole’s blog, “Tips for Finding the Right Divorce Mediator for Your Family”, for a nice overview of this subject.

 Part of the beauty of mediation is the freedom to work on your own timeline.
 We have had spouses come in who have a reached a basic agreement, but need the details worked out and assistance with the drafting process; we also have met with people who do not get along, and have not spoken about the divorce, but know they need to reach an agreement somehow.
 If both people feel ready to begin, then we begin.

 Absolutely.
 Like most divorce mediators, we suggest that spouses review their final mediated divorce agreement with an experienced family law attorney who represents only that spouse’s interests.
-Moreover, for divorces that involve complex financial issues or other complicated factors, it may be helpful for spouses to secure private attorneys as mediation consultants or mediation coaches.
+Moreover, for divorces that involve complex financial issues or other complicated factors, it may be helpful for spouses to secure private attorneys as mediation coaches.
 An attorney acting as a mediation coach generally does not appear at mediation sessions, or directly contact the mediator, but instead works in the background, assisting the spouse he or she is coaching to prepare for the mediation and understand the legal issues involved.
 Although a mediation coach represents an additional expense, this form of representation is often considerably less costly than retaining an attorney for divorce litigation.

 In general, it is helpful for mediating spouses to work with attorneys who are considered “mediation friendly”.
 Being “mediation friendly” does not necessarily mean that the attorney is a mediator him or herself.
 It simply means that the attorney should have an understanding of the mediation process, and tailor his or her services to encourage – rather than disrupt – the mediation process.

 A divorce attorney who thinks only in terms of litigation can be unhelpful when operating from the sidelines of a mediation for a variety of reasons, ranging from a desire to micromanage the process to self-serving concerns about legal fees.
 If one or both spouses indicates that he or she would like the support of a mediation-friendly attorney, our mediators are always happy to suggest the names of mediation-friendly attorneys for the spouse to contact.
-In the end, the decision of who to hire as a mediation coach or consulting attorney during a mediation – or whether to hire anyone at all – rests solely with each individual spouse.
+In the end, the decision of who to hire as a mediation coach during a mediation – or whether to hire anyone at all – rests solely with each individual spouse.

 This is a bit of a trick question.
-In most instances, either spouse can identify a mediator, call or email the mediator’s office, and schedule an initial consultation.
+In most instances, either spouse can identify a mediator, call or email the mediator’s office, and schedule an initial meeting.
 However, many mediators are careful to avoid speaking with one spouse without the other present, particularly at the earliest stages of a mediation, to avoid any perception of favoritism by either spouse.

-At South Shore Divorce Mediation, our front desk accepts calls and emails from either spouse, but we generally ask that both spouses participate in the initial contact with the mediator, whether that is by phone (via a conference call with both spouses) or an in-person consultation.
+At South Shore Divorce Mediation, our front desk accepts calls and emails from either spouse, but we generally ask that both spouses participate in the initial contact with the mediator, whether that is by phone (via a conference call with both spouses) or an in-person meeting.
 It is important for a mediator to maintain not only impartiality, but the appearance of impartiality.
 If one spouse believes the mediator has a special relationship with the other spouse, this can undermine the trust that is crucial to the mediation process.
 For this reason, we try to involve both spouses from the earliest stages of a mediation.

 It is important to note that once a mediation is underway, spouses will sometimes state a preference for meeting individually with a mediator, outside of the presence of the other spouse.
 This is often a useful technique, but private meetings between one spouse and the mediator should generally only occur with the informed consent of each spouse.